erizov/Professor/semester_7/lecture_40_llm_fundamentals/llm_architecture/README.md

 ### Comprehension

 1. Can you explain how Large language system Architecture works in your own words?
-2. What is the key insight or technique that makes Larstructframeworkge system Architecture efficient?
+2. What is the key insight or technique that makes Larstructframeworkarchitecturetem Architecture efficient?

 ### Analysis